-The Music Scholarship is awarded to students going into Year 7 or Year 11 who are able to demonstrate an outstanding level of competence musically in one of the following categories:
+The Music Scholarship is awarded to students going into Year 7, Year 9 and Year 11 in 2023 who are able to demonstrate an outstanding level of competence musically in one of the following categories:

 - Brass/woodwind; or

 As a guide, applicants should have a minimum standard of Grade 3-4 AMEB or equivalent for Year 7 2023, Grades 5-6 AMEB or equivalent for Year 9 2023, and Grade 6-7 AMEB or equivalent for Year 11 2023.
 Those students applying for entry into Year 9 and Year 11 must be in an elective Music class.

 The application process for the Music Scholarship comprises the following four steps:

 - Complete and return the Music Scholarship Application Form, together with copies of all certificate and grade examination results, by Monday 31 January 2022 (School reception will be manned 8am – 4pm every day from Monday 24 January 2022 except Australia Day on Wednesday 26 January).
 Please also complete the Applicant Statement (part of the Application Form), outlining your experience and goals as a musician (no more than one page in length);